andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-verifying-a-receipt-signature-in-swift.md

 ## Handling errors

 The final piece is to attempt to do something intelligent with any of the possible error conditions that could be included with the `ReceiptValidator` validation result.
-Here&#8217;s a sample implementation at the call site for `validateReceipt()` (probably in a view controller somewhere in your app:
+Here's a sample implementation at the call site for `validateReceipt()` (probably in a view controller somewhere in your app:

 <pre>override public func viewDidLoad() {
     super.viewDidLoad()